Animal Ambassadors

 Western Screech Owl

 Chuck is a western screech owl who came into Project Wildlife in 2018 with head trauma and a parasite infection.
 The parasites were treated but to prevent infection and pain, our vet staff removed his left eye.
-They noticed he had poor vision in his right eye and compromised hearing.
+Vet staff noticed he had poor vision in his right eye and compromised hearing as well.
 With poor eyesight and hearing, he would not be successful in the wild.
 We believe his injuries may have been caused by a car strike, so Chuck now educates the public about safely driving at night and being aware of our nocturnal wildlife.

 Copper